JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 }
 ```

-Technically you’ve now created an extension, congratulations!
-There’s a bit more work to do for it to be actually useful however…
+Technically you've now created an extension, congratulations!
+There's a bit more work to do for it to be actually useful however…

 ## Preparing Chrome for extension development

 Before any extension code can be run, running local unpacked extensions must be enabled.
 This is done by navigating to your extensions page (chrome://extensions/), and:

-1. Toggling “Developer mode” to on in the top right.
+1. Toggling "Developer mode" to on in the top right.
-2. Selecting the newly visible “Load unpacked” option.
+2. Selecting the newly visible "Load unpacked" option.
 3. Selecting your project folder.

 Your extension should now be visible in your extensions list!
-The little “Reload” icon must be clicked after every time you make code changes to make Chrome run the updated code.
+The little "Reload" icon must be clicked after every time you make code changes to make Chrome run the updated code.

 [![](/wp-content/uploads/2018/12/extensionoverview.png)](/wp-content/uploads/2018/12/extensionoverview.png)

 ## Preparing the manifest

-First, add the following snippet to your `manifest.json` file, to tell Chrome that we’re going to be using a background JavaScript file:
+First, add the following snippet to your `manifest.json` file, to tell Chrome that we're going to be using a background JavaScript file:

 ```
 "background": {